doocs/leetcode/solution/2300-2399/2372.Calculate the Influence of Each Salesperson/README_EN.md

 +----------------+------+
 customer_id is the primary key for this table. salesperson_id is a foreign key from the Salesperson table.
-Each row in this table shows the ID of a customer and the ID of the salesperson
+Each row in this table shows the ID of a customer and the ID of the salesperson.
 </pre>

 <p>&nbsp;</p>